audioxide/data/data/posts/20150825-reviews-public-image-ltd-9.md

   but it does what it does terribly well.
 It’s a loud and peppy splash of creativity, and sometimes that’s all an album needs to be.
 week: 25
+blurb: It isn’t a classic, it isn’t conventional, it’s oftentimes a bit daft, but the record does what it does terribly well.
+It’s a loud and peppy splash of creativity, and sometimes that’s all an album needs to be.
 ---
 author: André
 review: Simultaneously slick and silly in its alternative rock/dance fusion, *9*